Are you looking for meditation tips that are easy to follow and practical techniques that you can actually use in daily life?

 3. Overcoming Laziness to Meditate

-If you struggle with laziness, try using guided meditations.
+If you struggle to stay consistent, try using guided meditations.

 Starting with just a few focused minutes is far more effective than pushing yourself into long sessions—build up gradually as it becomes more natural.